milou75/GCD-Project/CodeBook.md

 Structure : Column id / Column Label / Data Type / Values or Values Range / Comment

 1 / Subject / numeric / 1..30 /

 subject_id for each of the 30 individuals taking part in the experiment.

 2 / Activity / character string / WALKING, WALKING_UPSTAIRS,  WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING /

 Reflects the (only) 6 activities performed by the subjects during the experiments (video recorded during experiments)

 3 to 68 / cf. Feature List below with column position / numeric / [-1,1] /

-For each from the Feature List below (col 3 to 68) the value reflect the mean value of the feature when subject I (1..30) was performing one of the 6 activities.
+For each from the Feature List below (col #3 to #68) the value reflect the mean value of the feature when subject #i (i in 1..30) was performing one of the 6 activities.
 Native experiment results were provided in the input dataset (10299 observations in total).

 - 3            Mean - tBodyAcc-mean()-X
 - 4            Mean - tBodyAcc-mean()-Y